 Matt Hallett, Principal Investigator

-Matt Hallett is a PhD student in the Department of Wildlife Ecology and Conservation at the University of Florida, where his research focuses on participatory monitoring of large mammals in southwestern Guyana.
+Matt Hallett earned his PhD in the Department of Wildlife Ecology and Conservation at the University of Florida, where his research focuses on participatory monitoring of large mammals in southwestern Guyana.
 He holds a Bachelor of Arts in Biology from the College of Charleston and Master's in Zoology and Environmental Science from Miami University.
-Matt has been working in Guyana for much of the last four years, estimating jaguar populations in one of Guyana's newest protected areas, assisting communities with wildlife management planning, managing biodiversity assessments, facilitating field courses for Miami University and supporting community-based conservation and research at Caiman House Research Station.
+Matt continues to work in Guyana estimating jaguar populations in one of Guyana's newest protected areas, assisting communities with wildlife management planning, leading the Rupununi Wildlife Research Unit, managing biodiversity assessments, facilitating field courses for Miami University and supporting community-based conservation and research at Caiman House Research Station.
 Matt got his start in the zoo and aquarium industry, working at North Carolina Zoo, South Carolina Aquarium and the John G. Shedd Aquarium, gaining field experiences in Kenya, the Great Lakes, South Africa, the Bahamas and Malaysian Borneo during stops in between.

-This project is generously supported by Phoenix Zoo (US)
+This project is generously supported by Jacksonville Zoo (US)

-Since June 2012, Lewis Daly has been conducting anthropological research into indigenous plant knowledge in Yupukari.
+Since June 2012, Lewis Daly earned his PhD and is a teaching Fellow in Social Anthropology at the University of London.
+He has been conducting anthropological research into indigenous plant knowledge in Yupukari.
 Working in collaboration with villagers and local experts, Lewis has been recording data relating to varietal diversity of crops, the cultivation and processing of cassava, local fermentation technologies, medicinal plants, and the use of plant charms in shamanic ritual.
-Research outputs include a doctoral thesis, a number of academic papers and journalistic articles, linguistic materials, ecological lists, and - in the future - a published monograph on Makushi ecological knowledge.
+Research outputs include a doctoral thesis, a number of academic papers and journalistic articles, linguistic materials, ecological lists, and — in the future — a published monograph on Makushi ecological knowledge.
 More generally, the project aims to promote education and the preservation of local ecological knowledge in the North Rupununi region.

 The ongoing research is conducted in association with Caiman House Field Station and is supported by a grant from the Economic and Social Research Council (ESRC).